Candace Fleming

 Candace Groth Fleming (born May 24, 1962) is an American writer of children's books, both fiction and non-fiction.
-She is the author of more than twenty books for children and young adults, including the Los Angeles Times Book Prize-honored The Family Romanov and the Boston Globe–Horn Book Award-winning biography, The Lincolns, among others.
+She is the author of more than 50 books for children and young adults, including the Los Angeles Times Book Prize-honored The Family Romanov and the Boston Globe–Horn Book Award-winning biography, The Lincolns, among others.

 In 2013, the Children's Book Council named Fleming a Children's Book Month Champion, and in 2014, Fleming was awarded the Children’s Book Guild Nonfiction Award.
 In 2016, she was a finalist for the NSK Neustadt Prize for Children's Literature, which "celebrates the importance of children's and young-adult literature and the impact it has on our children's minds."
 Thirty-two of her books are Junior Library Guild selections.

+In 2026, two different divisions of the American Library Association awarded Fleming lifetime achievement awards: the Children's Literature Legacy Award (awarded by the Association for Library Service to Children) and the Margaret A. Edwards award (awarded by the Young Adults Library Services Association).

 Biography

 Fleming was born May 24, 1962, in Michigan City, Indiana to Charles and Carol Groth.
 She received a Bachelor of Arts from Eastern Illinois University in 1985.
-She married Scott Fleming November 9, 1985 and has two children, Scott and Michael, with him.
+She married Scott Fleming November 9, 1985 and they have two children.

 From 1997 to 2005, Fleming was a teacher at William Rainey Harper College near Chicago.
 Since that time, she has worked full-time as a writer, educator, and speaker.

 Her first picture book Professor Fergus Fahrenheit and his Wonderful Weather Machine was published by Simon & Schuster in 1994 as written by "Candace Groth-Fleming" and illustrated by Don Weller.
 Subsequent publications have all appeared under the name Candace Fleming.